-5.2 Confirming the specification of the visits
+Confirming the specification of the visits

-GOsC will develop a specification for the visit, this will be based on the outcomes of the previous visit, information from the providers annual report and any other information during the previous RQ period which may impact on standards.
-The PEC will agree the specification of the visit.
+When a new course proposal is ready to proceed, or a review visit of an existing RQ course is approaching, GOsC will develop a specification for the visit, this will reference (if appropriate) circumstances of any new course proposal, outcomes of any previous visit, information from the provider's annual report and any other information which may impact on standards.
+The Policy and Education Committee will agree the specification of the visit.
 This will typically be at least 24 weeks prior to the visit taking place.

-The specification will identify areas for focus for the QA visitors during the pre-visit work and at the visit, and also inform the providers of the areas for focus.
+The specification is a working document that is subject to being updated.
+The specification will identify areas for focus for the QA visitors during the pre-visit work and at the visit.
+This is also shared with the provider